By: Patrick Compton

 For those suffering from allergies or other preexisting conditions, additional symptoms may include:

-- Coughing fits, particular during the night
+- Coughing fits, particularly during the night

 - Frequent chest colds